Discover the Latest Business Trends and Earn CEU Credits. Register for August Webinars Today! Learn More >

 Hot topics this month include:

-U.S. Housing: The Senate has passed the bipartisan 21st Century ROAD to Housing Act with key provisions related to addressing housing affordability, including streamlining regulatory requirements, modernizing existing housing programs, expanding affordable housing finance options, and enhancing oversight of housing providers.
+U.S. Housing: The bipartisan 21st Century ROAD to Housing Act with key provisions related to addressing housing affordability and streamlining regulatory processes becomes law.

 Professional Development